 Content Analysis vs. Discourse Analysis

-Content analysis and discourse analysis are research techniques used in various disciplines.
-However, there are several differences between the two:
+Content analysis and discourse analysis are research techniques that are often used interchangeably.
+However, there is a key difference between the two:

 - Content analysis is quantitative.
 It focuses on studying and retrieving meaningful information from documents.